SarahG-579462/sg_multikits/README.md

 Here's the plan:
 - multikit base multiclasses, with user input (DONE v0.1)
+- auto-merge 2das without user input
+- Fix for auto-gain abilities from base class
+- Merge HLA tables
-- multikit base multiclasses, create all possible multikit combos and deploy.
+- ~~multikit base multiclasses, create all possible multikit combos and deploy.~~
-  - Need to auto-merge 2das
   - Too many multikits, will hit 256 kit limit quickly: 1205 from base game alone.
   - A possible fix is to create the multikits dynamically thru LUA on character creation...
 - multikit Druids as Pseudo-clerics (and Pseudo-rangers if user wants cleric-druid combo).